DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

     ↓
 UWB2GPSConverter.ConvertUWBToPositions()
     ↓
-1. Identify 3+ Known Beacons (hardcoded GPS positions) ↓
+1. Identify 3+ Known Beacons (from config or MQTT data) ↓
 2. Trilateration Loop:
    - For each unknown node